ixi150/Unity-ready-to-Git/README.md

-# unity-git-test2
+# Unity-ready-to-Git
+This repo is ready to go as is.
+Empty project correctly configured.

-Preview how to set-up UNITY project on GitHub
+Preview how to set-up UNITY project on GitHub on your own.
+(Source: stackoverflow)

 The steps: